-Everyone thinks they use common sense and logic, that what they believe is correct.
-And most people believe their thinking comes from common sense and logic.
+Everyone thinks they use common sense and logic, which they believe is correct.
+And most people feel their thinking comes from common sense and logic.
 People who follow one of the 2,000 plus religions find reasons to substantiate their beliefs.

 In general, religious people cannot relate to the positions they call Atheism (1) and Agnosticism (2).
 But we can use a straightforward observation to find agreement for believers and non-believers alike.